Rockaway, Queens: 2001 disasters

 Over 70 Rockaway residents were killed in the September 11 attacks on the World Trade Center in 2001, including people who worked there and New York City Fire Department firefighters and EMS personnel dispatched to the location.
 The city later opened Tribute Park on Jamaica Bay north of the Beach 116th Street shopping area in Rockaway Park, dedicating it to their memory.
 In the center of the park is a piece of twisted steel from the ruins of the trade center's Twin Towers.
-Solemn ceremonies are held at the park every September 11, including a reading of the names of all of the locals who perished on that day.
+Solemn ceremonies are held at the park every September 11, including a reading of the names of all the locals who perished on that day.

 Almost exactly two months after 9/11, on November 12, 2001, American Airlines Flight 587 crashed in Belle Harbor, killing 265 people: 260 aboard the aircraft and five on the ground.
 Many of the passengers on the plane were from the Dominican community in Washington Heights, Manhattan.
 A temporary memorial was developed at the actual site of the disaster, on Newport Avenue.
 But after consultation with the families in the Belle Harbor and Washington Heights communities, a public memorial was erected at the south end of Beach 116th Street, a major shopping district and transportation hub in the area.
 Ceremonies commemorating the disaster are held at the memorial every November 12, including a reading of the names of all of those killed in the crash.
 In 2001, a resident told The Guardian: "It's impossible to understand unless you live here ...
 Father Michael Geraghty, a priest quoted in the same article, said that it was common for people to live in the houses that their parents lived in and that many families lived in the same houses for generations.
 The neighborhood suffered heavy losses from the September 11, 2001, terrorist attacks."
 The impact of the 9/11 attacks and Flight 587 on the community was the subject of the book Braving the Waves: Rockaway Rises, and Rises Again by Kevin Boyle.
 The book contained many personal accounts of Rockaway residents and is interspersed with descriptions of other disasters in the Rockaways.